 15. Dealing with Automatic‑Manual Hybrids

 Some newer manual‑transmission cars feature a “hill‑hold assist” that automatically holds the brake for a couple of seconds after you release the clutch.
-While this technology is a safety net, you should still treat the vehicle as if the assist isn’t there—engage the handbrake, find the biting point, and release the foot brake deliberately.
-Relying solely on electronic aids can erode your fundamental skill set, and you may find yourself stranded if the system fails And that's really what it comes down to..
+Now, while this technology is a safety net, you should still treat the vehicle as if the assist isn’t there—engage the handbrake, find the biting point, and release the foot brake deliberately.
+Relying solely on electronic aids can erode your fundamental skill set, and you may find yourself stranded if the system fails Which is the point..

 16. The “One‑Foot” Technique for Quick Stops